 2.4 ADDITIONAL BENEFITS.
-The Executive will be entitled to participate in all benefit and welfare programs, plans, and arrangements that are from time to time made available to the Company's like-level executive employees.
-These benefits currently include medical, dental and life insurance; Section 125 Flexible Spending Plan; 401(k) Retirement Plan; and Executive Vacation Plan.
+The Executive will be entitled to participate in all benefit and welfare programs, plans, and arrangements that are required from time to time made available by the Delaware General Corporation Law or the Certificate of Incorporation of the Corporation, notice of each meeting of stockholders, whether annual or special, shall be given not less than ten (10) days nor more than sixty (60) days before the date of the meeting to each stockholder of record entitled to vote at such meeting as of the Company's like-level executive employees.
+These benefits currently include medical, dental and life insurance; Section 125 Flexible Spending Plan; 401(k) Retirement Plan; and Executive Vacation Plan. record date for determining stockholders entitled to notice of the meeting

+ARTICLE III

-ARTICLE III TERMINATION OF EMPLOYMENT
+TERMINATION OF EMPLOYMENT